-Reedus is also a burgeoning director, having directed three short films, and an accomplished photographer.
-In October 2013 he released a book of his photography, The Sun’s Coming Up . . .
-Like a Big Bald Head: Photographs by Norman Reedus.
+Reedus is also an accomplished photographer as well as a burgeoning director having directed three short films.
+In October 2013, he released “The Sun’s Coming Up… Like a Big Bald Head: Photographs by Norman Reedus,” a book of his photography.